Enterprise-System-Management-Solutions/DevOps/README.md

 # DevOps
-it's a basically a training session for DevOps.
+it's a training session for DevOps.

 docker install :
 ================